IndrajeetPatil/broomExtra/README.md

 #> 4 disp        -0.00136    0.0110    -0.123 0.903
 ```

-These functions are also pretty robust such that they won’t fail if the
+<font color="green"> These functions are robust such that they won’t
-`...` contains misspecified arguments.
-This makes these functions much
+fail if the `...` contains misspecified arguments. </font>

-easier to work with while writing wrapper functions around `broom::tidy`
+This makes these functions much easier to work with while writing
+wrapper functions around `broomExtra::tidy` or
-or `parameters::model_parameters`.
+`parameters::model_parameters`.

 ``` r
 # setup